Eliano Reijnders: Personal life

-Reijnders is the son of Martin Reijnders and the brother of Tijjani Reijnders, who is a professional footballer playing for Manchester City.
-He was born in Finland while his father played for FC Haka.
+Reijnders is the son of Martin Reijnders and the brother of Tijjani Reijnders, who is a professional footballer playing for Al-Qadsiah.
+He was born in Finland while his father played for Haka.
 Reijnders is of Indonesian descent through his Moluccan mother.

-On 30 September 2024, Eliano Reijnders officially obtained Indonesian citizenship after being sworned as citizens of Indonesia during a ceremony at the Indonesian Embassy alongside Mees Hilgers.
+On 30 September 2024, Eliano Reijnders officially obtained Indonesian citizenship after being sworn in as a citizen of Indonesia during a ceremony at the Indonesian Embassy alongside Mees Hilgers.